sergueik/powershell_selenium/selenium4/csharp/basic/README.md

 using [sta/websocket-sharp](https://github.com/sta/websocket-sharp/tree/master/Example)
 and connects to  regular socket using [dynamic RestClient](https://github.com/bennidhamma/RestClient) and uses [fastJSON](https://www.codeproject.com/Articles/159450/fastJSON-Smallest-Fastest-Polymorphic-JSON-Seriali) to compose and process CDP API [messages](https://chromedevtools.github.io/devtools-protocol/tot/).
+This project was mirroring the [sergueik/cdp_webdriver](https://github.com/sergueik/cdp_webdriver) which in turn was fork of [ahajamit/chrome-devtools-webdriver-integration](https://github.com/sahajamit/chrome-devtools-webdriver-integration) which interact with Chrome through websockets discovered in the selenium log.
+This communication did not actually require the Selenium __4.x__

 ### Notes